 During a day in the open air that lasts until the crack of dawn, peasant families share their cooking and cuecas while singing and dancing.

+One of the main attractions at Puerto Montt is its proximity to seaside and inland villages that still preserve their well-rooted customs.
+In February, Río Chico celebrates its Lamb Festival, during which the most highly coveted typical dishes are served within a joyful occasion.
+We came close to the site where the festival was being held bordering the sea first and then getting deep into trails with lush vegetation and amusing slopes.
+We observed old sheds, churches and other very ancient constructions: vestiges of the German immigration.
 Before we even arrived, the music was heard and the smoke from the fire pits could be seen.
 As we accessed the ample green plain, we discovered the stage and the attractive group of food stalls.
 We perceived a tempting aroma coming from the neat and clean cooking posts hosted by women.
 They were offering their specialties and tables sheltered from the strong sunshine.